Regalia (cap, gown and tassel) must be worn by all students participating in Commencement.

 Alpha Sigma Lambda (Gold and Burgundy Cords)

-Distribution of cords will take place on commencement day during check-in.
+Distribution of cords will take place at Grad Finale.
 Alpha Sigma Lambda is the oldest and largest national honor society for non-traditional students (typically adults also engaged in professional careers).
 It recognizes those students who achieve and maintain outstanding scholastic standards and leadership characteristics while adeptly handling additional responsibilities of work and family.
 To be considered for membership, students must possess a minimum cumulative grade point average of 3.5 on a 4.0 scale in an undergraduate program.
 For more information regarding membership, contact Dr. Stephen Brown, Associate Dean of Student Development, at 951.343.3933 or Yvette Hale, Administrative Assistant, at 951.343.2160.

 Eta Sigma Gamma (Green and Gold Cords)